Get more information about South Suburban College by clicking links below:

 - City Colleges of Chicago - Kennedy - King College in Chicago, IL (12 miles away)

-- Morton College in Cicero, IL (17 miles away)
+- Moraine Valley Community College in Palos Hills, IL (13 miles away)